-You can see vintage American cars and Soviet vehicles made in the 1970’s along sided on the streets with bicycles and one-horse carriages!
+You can see vintage American cars and Soviet vehicles made in the 1970s alongside the streets with bicycles and one-horse carriages!
 Getting from one place to another, from home to work, is not an easy task for Cubans.
 They usually don’t have a car, and if they do drive – it’s probably some old thing that you can only find improvised parts for in local workshops.
 (Cubans were not allowed to have any private property, don’t know if that changed over the years.)

 The bus I was in was obviously for tourists only and the Varadero peninsula is pretty long, far from the small settlement where they might have lived.
 There were some whose houses were in Matanzas town, 50 kilometers from the hotel area.

-So, you often see people hitch hiking all over the island.
-Have that in mind if you are renting and going on small road trips, since you can always give someone a lift.
-But if you do rent, try to get a full tank while in Havana or other town, since petrol stations are not that frequent on the open road.
+So, you often see people hitchhiking all over the island.
+Have that in mind if you are renting and going on small road trips since you can always give someone a lift.
+But if you do rent, try to get a full tank while in Havana or other towns, since petrol stations are not that frequent on the open road.

 How about the public transport, you might ask.
 Well, I did see few crowded buses that only a Cuban can do.
 I mean, it seems you would have to have some special skills to climb up, squeeze in and then go down at the very station you choose.
 There were not enough buses when I visited, so those that I have seen in Havana for instance were only covering the city.
 There were no intercity lines at all.